 Stephanie’s first strategic initiative as CEO was to completely revamp Asutra’s branding, around the central mission of promoting active self-care.
 Asutra has invested heavily in creating content that tells a cohesive story about how Asutra can help customers with various facets of their wellness, offering educational tips along the way on everything from yoga to getting good sleep.

-This new branding has successfully secured influencer endorsements–including a big one from tennis superstar Venus Williams–and boosted ecommerce results.
-In the past two years Asutra’s organic traffic has grown over 1300%, according to SEMrush data.
+Their new mission-driven marketing strategy has successfully secured influencer endorsements–including a big one from tennis superstar Venus Williams–and boosted their visibility.
+Asutra’s organic traffic has grown over 1300%, according to Ahrefs’ data.

 Authenticity is Everything